XcalableMP/manual/en/gmove.rst

    !$xmp end task

 In this example, it just reversed the assignment statement of the in mode.
-In gmove directive which is out mode, it executes Put communication from array of first half node to array of second half node.
+In gmove directive which is out mode, it executes put communication from array of first half node to array of second half node.

 .. image:: ../img/gmove/gmove_out.png